jkeslin/phase_0_unit_1/week_3/1_git_started/my_solution.md

 remove files from the staging area

 #### status
+show current status of repository

 ## Release 4: Git Workflow

 - Push files to a remote repository
+Here is the process for "git push"
+1. Create a repository on GitHub.
+2. Create a folder locally that will be used for your repository using "mkdir"
+3.  run "git init"
+4.  to commit changes use "git commmit -m"
+5. To push these changes to GitHub use "git remote add origin..."
+6. Now use "git push"

 - Fetch changes
+1. Use "git fetch" to get changes from a remote repository
+2. Then use "git merge" to sync

 - Commit locally
+1. Start with "git add" to chose a file for commit
+2. Use "git commit -m" or "git commit -a -m"

 ## Release 5: Errors you encountered
 1. Error